WordPress

 Top 5 WordPress Errors and Their Solutions

-WordPress is one of the most popular Content Management Systems in use today.
-However, you get to face many errors and issues while using WordPress from time to time.
 These are pretty common when you have lots of plugins, plugins that aren’t updated, and a custom theme.
 So what are the top WordPress errors you will see, and what can you do about them?

 The maximum execution time of 60 seconds exceeded

 In PHP, you have an allowance of 60 seconds to run any given script.
-That means if you try and run a script that will take longer than 60 seconds, it won’t execute.
+That means if you try to run a script that will take longer than 60 seconds, it won’t execute.
 Instead, it will simply fail, resulting in the error listed above.

 Error 404 after migrating website from one server to another